svapnil/iso20022.js/README.md

 # iso20022.js

+This package is meant for companies using ISO20022 to send and receive payment information.

 Read the Docs: https://docs.iso20022js.com

 The mission of this NPM package is to connect the most widely used programming language to the most widely used payment standard.